kotaroh/SelfDriving_CarND-Behavioral-Cloning-P3/writeup.md

 ####3.
 Creation of the Training Set & Training Process

-My original understanding was that by providing enough data to a correct architecture the simulator would be well trained and failure of the navigation means lack of data.
+My original understanding was that  the simulator would be well trained by providing enough data to a correct architecture and failure of the navigation means lack of data.
 With this assumption, I added more and more data per failure.
 At the end, I added around 20 laps and 30 data sets, including driving in reverse and recovery from the edge.
-The number of images used for the training at that point was more than 150k.
+The number of images used for the training I used was more than 150k.

 It was not possible to process those images on my local machine, so I used a machine with GPU on AWS.
-At the beginning I used an instance with
+At the beginning I used an instance with 8GB memory, then I upgraded to one with 48GB memory.

-o capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+However, even with the volume of data, my simulator kept failing to navigate one full lap.
+I thought it should be because of overfitting and then added dropout layers and changed the rate for dropout, but the result did not change.

+After three weeks of tries, I switched back to just the sample data from the project without any dropout, which made one lap succeeded.
+I learned that it is still challenging to recognize how much data is enough and what the best parameter set is.